 Why am I receiving a Minuteful Kidney test?

-Doctors recommend taking this if you are at risk of kidney disease.
-Risk factors include: diabetes, high blood pressure, or a family history of kidney disease, among others.
-It is important to detect any signs of damage so it can be managed and treated.
+Doctors recommend taking this test if you are at risk of kidney disease.
+Risk factors include diabetes, high blood pressure, or a family history of kidney disease, among others.
+It is important to detect any signs of damage so that it can be managed and treated.

 When should I take this test?

-It’s best to take the test in the morning but you can take it at any time of day.
+It’s best to take the test in the morning but you can take it at any time of the day.
 It only takes 5 minutes to complete.

 What is this test for?